yehia67/documentation/iota-go/0.1/how-to-guides/create-and-manage-cda.md

 # Send and receive transactions

 **To send and receive transactions in an account, you must use conditional deposit addresses (CDA).
-CDAs are special addresses that allow you to specify the conditions in which they may be used in account withdrawls and deposits.**
+CDAs are special addresses that allow you to specify the conditions in which they may be used in account withdrawals and deposits.**

 Accounts use CDAs to avoid address reuse.
 Without CDAs, recipients have no way of knowing whether a sender is about to withdraw tokens from an address before they deposit tokens into it.
 With CDAs, recipients can create an address that expires after a certain time, allowing senders to make a judgement about whether to deposit tokens into it.
 If senders aren't sure if a bundle will confirm in time, they can ask the recipient for another CDA.